Sorry, you need to enable JavaScript to visit this website.

 National Youth Council (CNJ)

-It is the platform of the national youth organisations that represents youth interests and promotes the participation of young people in the formulation, implementation and assessment of youth policies.
-It comprises 45 youth organisations from various sectors (student, scout, cultural, sports, socio-educational, religious) and it rules on several advisory areas on matters of youth interest (e.g., Advisory Council on Youth, Advisory Committee of the IPDJ, National Education Council, National Council for Drugs, Drug Addiction and the Harmful Use of Alcohol, Committee for the Coordination and Monitoring of the Youth Guarantee, RTP’s Advisory Council, Parliamentary Committee hearings and working groups for youth matters).
-At an international level, it represents the Portuguese youth in places such as the European Youth Forum, the CPLP Youth Forum and the Ibero-American Youth Organisation (OIJ).
+It is the platform for national youth organisations that represents youth interests and promotes youth participation in the formulation, implementation and assessment of youth policies.
+It comprises 45 youth organisations from various sectors (student, scout, cultural, sports, socio-educational, religious) and takes part in several advisory areas on youth related matters (e.g., Advisory Council on Youth, Advisory Committee of the IPDJ, Economic and Social Committee, National Education Council, National Council for Drugs, Drug Addiction and the Harmful Use of Alcohol, Committee for the Coordination and Monitoring of the Youth Guarantee, RTP’s Advisory Council, Parliamentary Committee hearings and working groups for youth matters).
+At international level, it represents Portuguese youth in forums such as the European Youth Forum, the CPLP Youth Forum, and the International Youth Organisation for Ibero-America (OIJ).

-The status of being the contact for young people before the ruling power is regulated in its legal statute (Law no. 1/2006), which indicates that the State must take its advise ‘as a contact for young people on all issues regarding youth’ (article 5th, paragraph c)), being that the institutional participation in the formulation of policies affecting youth and in the creation of legislation are also referred in article 8th.
-Without prejudice to participation rights granted to different youth organisations individually, the National Youth Council (CNJ) integrates the organs of participation and concertation where youth interests should be globally represented (according to paragraph 2, of Article 8th).
+Its legal statute (Law no. 1/2006) indicates that the State must take its advise “as a contact for young people on all issues regarding youth” (Article 5(c)), and institutional participation in the formulation of policies affecting youth and in the creation of legislation are also referred in Article 8.
+Without prejudice to participation rights granted to different youth organisations individually, the National Youth Council (CNJ) integrates the participation and concertation bodies where youth interests should be globally represented (according to Article 8(2)).

-The Direction of the CNJ, elected every two years, consists of young people under 30 (30 included), belonging to organisations integrated in the platform, and elected by the General Assembly.
-The three governing bodies – Board of Directors, General Assembly and Supervisory Board – follow internal regulations.
-Part of the CNJ’s funding is public, meaning it must report to the Secretariat of State for Youth and Sports and to the IPDJ.
+CNJ’s governing bodies, elected every two years, consist of young people up to 30 years old, belonging to organisations integrated in the platform and elected by the General Meeting.
+The three governing bodies – Board of Directors, General Meeting, and Supervisory Board – follow internal regulations.
+Part of CNJ’s funding is public, meaning it must report to the Secretary of State for Youth and Sport and to IPDJ.
 The organisation also applies for national and European funding programmes.

 National Federation of Youth Associations (FNAJ)